alephium/www/src/content/news/the-leman-network-upgrade-ama-most-relevant-topics-and-questions-1fbbc68d4237/index.md

 **Hongchao:** After the mainnet upgrade, some time will be spent monitoring the network.
 There is no specific date for launching the bridge on the mainnet since the bridge’s security is critical for Alephium’s ecosystem, and it makes sense to be extra careful with this piece of infrastructure.

-The bridge is already <a href="https://portal-bridge.wormhole-testnet.softfork.se/" >deployed on testnet</a> (which is Leman compatible).
+The bridge is already [deployed on testnet](https://portal-bridge.wormhole-testnet.softfork.se/) (which is Leman compatible).
 Its components have been tested, from UI to the smart contract, from Guardians to infrastructure.
 The goal is to be very confident about the code, make sure it is correct and secure, and gain more operational experience.

 Question: **Which tokens will be supported on the bridge?**